 EXAMPLES: Automatic fire alarm, localized water pipe break affecting a portion of

 a building, a localized undetermined odor problem, inclement weather, missing student,

 NOTE: Depending on the situation, other members of the Emergency Response Team may also be involved.

 The basic emergency management team for University Of Dallas is comprised of representatives from the below listed areas of the institution.
 In some cases, not all members will be notified, as their area of expertise will not be affected.
 In all cases, there are administrative members of the team that will be automatically notified.

-CAMPUS SAFETY SUPERVISOR
+DIRECTOR OF CAMPUS SAFETY

 DIRECTOR, MARKETING AND COMMUNICATIONS